Modern Slavery Transparency Statement

 Our Supply Chain

 Our supply chain (parts of which are located in each region in which we operate) is predominantly made up of suppliers of professional services such as laboratory work, information technology services, and other similar support services.
 We also purchase office, laboratory, and information technology equipment and related supplies.
+We are a reseller of one tangible product--“smart” eyeglasses.
+We do not manufacture the eyeglasses, but resell them on behalf of a reputable global manufacturer.

 Responsibility for Implementation and Management of Our Modern Slavery Policies